 5. Beneficial Ownership Limitations.
 Notwithstanding Section 4.1, the Corporation shall not effect any conversion of the Series D Preferred Stock into shares of Common Stock to the extent that, after giving effect to the conversion, the holder of Series D Preferred Stock (together with such Holder's "affiliates," as such term is defined in Rule 405 under the Securities Act, and any Persons acting as a group together with such holder or any of such holder's affiliates) would beneficially own in excess of the Beneficial Ownership Limitation, as defined below.
-For purposes of the foregoing sentence, the number of shares of Common Stock beneficially owned by such holder and its affiliates shall include the number of shares of Common Stock which are issuable upon exercise or conversion of the unexercised or unconverted portion of any other securities of the Corporation that are subject to a limitation on conversion or exercise analogous to the limitation contained herein beneficially owned by such holder or any of its affiliates.
+For purposes of the foregoing sentence, the number of shares of Common Stock beneficially owned by such holder and its affiliates shall include the number of shares of Common Stock issuable upon conversion of the Series D Preferred Stock with respect to which such determination is being made, but shall exclude the number of shares of Common Stock which are issuable upon exercise or conversion of the unexercised or unconverted portion of any other securities of the Corporation that are subject to a limitation on conversion or exercise analogous to the limitation contained herein beneficially owned by such holder or any of its affiliates.
 Except as set forth in the preceding sentence, for purposes of this Section, beneficial ownership shall be calculated in accordance with Section 13(d) of the Exchange Act.
 In addition, a determination as to any group status as contemplated above shall be determined in accordance with Section 13(d) of the Exchange Act.